-Studies have shown that CBD and THC used together are more effective for pain relief than when used separately, however, such research has not been conducted on dogs.
-Until further conclusive studies have been performed, THC should NOT be given to dogs.
+Studies have shown that CBD and THC together are more effective for pain relief than separately, however, such research has not been conducted on dogs.
+Until further conclusive studies are complete, dogs should not consume THC.

 CBD’s effect on seizures has been studied extensively in humans but research on its effects on pets has been limited.
-Dogs can suffer seizures for different reasons due to many underlying conditions and there have been only limited studies that have shown a reduction in the frequency seizures with the use of CBD.
+Dogs can suffer seizures for different reasons due to many underlying conditions and there have been only a handful of studies that have shown a reduction in the frequency seizures with the use of CBD.

 Idiopathic epilepsy is the prevalent type of seizure in dogs.
-There have been limited studies which indicate that CBD may help treat dogs with this condition, however, it has been observed that dog’s seizures are reduced when anti-seizure medications are given simultaneously with CBD.
+There have been a limit of studies which indicate that CBD may help treat dogs with this condition, however, it has been observed that dog’s seizures when combining anti-seizure medications and CBD are reduced.

-Cancer patients have been studied for potential CBD use for treating tumours directly and for treating the side effects of chemotherapy; however, research on the use of CBD for cancer-stricken dogs has been limited.
+Studies have been conducted on CBD’s possible use in treating tumours and chemotherapy side effects in cancer patients; however, research on the use of CBD for dogs with cancer is still underway.

-Studies have shown that CBD oil has anti-nausea benefits in humans undergoing chemotherapy.
-The same effects have been noted in rats and ferrets which suggests that CBD may also prove beneficial for dogs.
+Studies have shown that CBD oil has anti-nausea benefits in humans undergoing chemotherapy. rats and ferrets show the same benefits which suggests that CBD may also prove beneficial for dogs.

 One of the biggest misconceptions about CBD is that it helps overcome anxiety.
 In theory, CBD may be able to reduce inflammation or pain-induced stress indirectly.

 CBD is unlikely to treat dog anxiety in the same way as Prozac and other medications since CBD is not psychoactive.
-Further research is required to understand the effects of CBD suffering from anxiety.
+Further research is underway to understand the effects of CBD aiding in dogs suffering from anxiety.

-It is believed that CBD is relatively safe for dogs and cats.
-In numerous scientific papers, it has been found that CBD, when taken in the recommended dosage, is generally well tolerated and safe for dogs.
-However, it is possible to have adverse effects such as vomiting, diarrhea and drowsiness if using too high a dose of CBD and not every dog is the same; some are more sensitive than others so care must be taken.
+Belief that CBD is relatively safe for dogs and cats is in abundance.
+In numerous scientific papers, findings that CBD, when taken in the recommended dosage, is generally safe for dogs.
+However, it is possible to have adverse effects such as vomiting, diarrhea and drowsiness if using too high a dose of CBD and not every dog is the same; some are more sensitive than others so caution is advisable.

 Research on the impact of CBD on liver enzymes is conflicting.
 Some data shows that it causes increased levels of alkaline phosphatase; other data indicates that it inhibits liver enzymes which impedes the dogs ability to metabolize drugs and potential overdose.
 A vet must be consulted before giving your dog CBD, especially if there are currently on other medications.

 Pets may have difficulty standing or eating during such episodes.
-Your pet must be taken to the vet immediately if you suspect THC toxicity.
+If you suspect your dog has THC toxicity you must bring your pet to the vet immediately.
 To avoid complications, second-hand effects of THC should be monitored closely, especially respiratory depression.

-Though documented life-threatening risks for dogs from THC is extremely rare, THC should never be given to your furry friend.
+Though life-threatening risks for dogs from THC is rare, You should never give THC to your furry friend.

-Is there a limit to how much CBD dogs can take?
+Is there a limit how much CBD dogs can take?